subpolare/subpolare.blog/README.md

 Also there is one more option for those who prefer Docker.

 ```
-# Create container with the blog
 docker compose -f docker-compose.production.yml build
 docker compose -f docker-compose.production.yml up -d

-# Check that everything is alright
 docker compose -f docker-compose.production.yml ps

 #